Family Values, Goals, Priorities

 It is difficult to work with or live with people who do not have the same value system as you.
 For example, I value learning and education in the workplace and in my personal life.
 So if my staff wants to attend a special workshop or take a special class that will benefit them in their jobs, they know I will support them.
 In my personal life, I like to be around other women who like to learn, grow, experience new things, and look at life as an adventure.

-I value having fun.
 While I am a serious, get-down-to-business person, I like to have fun… to laugh.
 So I incorporate fun into all my training programs and Annual Conference for Administrative Excellence.
-I like to bring fun in to the workplace and surprise my staff with things that make them laugh and lighten up and they do the same for me.
+I like to bring fun into the workplace and surprise my staff with things that make them laugh and lighten up and they do the same for me.
 I carry this value over to my home life as well.
 I have had many heartbreaks over the years (as you have, too) but I love to laugh, be with people, let my hair down and dance, hike with family, and have good, old-fashioned fun.

 What are your values?
 Do you and everyone in your house share similar values?
 If you have young children, are you teaching them your values?
 Are you living your values?